vulcanize/vulcanizedb/documentation/custom-transformers.md

     * If the base vDB migrations occupy this path as well, they need to be in their `goose fix`ed form as they are [here](../../staging/db/migrations)

-To update a plugin repository with changes to the core vulcanizedb repository, run `dep ensure` to update its dependencies.
+To update a plugin repository with changes to the core vulcanizedb repository, use your dependency manager to install the desired version of vDB.

 ## Building and Running Custom Transformers
 ### Commands